Updated April 12, 2021

 This means that people with diabetes should be wary, as blood sugar levels may fall depending largely on the type of alcoholic beverage consumed, activity level, insulin on board, and when food was last consumed.
 It can become difficult to raise your blood sugar as you ingest more alcohol.
-Because your body focuses on breaking down alcohol over other nutrients you are also more likely to become hypoglycemic, if you drink on an empty stomach or post workout.
+Because your body focuses on breaking down alcohol over other nutrients, you may be more likely to become hypoglycemic if you drink on an empty stomach or post workout.

 General Tips to Safe Drinking for the Type 1 Diabetic